 So if the ceremonies look and feel the same, then what’s the difference between a civil ceremony and a symbolic ceremony?
 Well basically, it comes down to who’s performing the ceremony and what paperwork the couple files beforehand.

-A civil ceremony is performed by a judge or government official of the location where the wedding is held (in this case, the Dominican Republic).
+A civil ceremony is performed by a judge or government official of the Dominican Republic.
 You’ll get your marriage license from that location.
-There’s a lot of important documents that need to be translated into Spanish, notarized, and apostilled before the wedding can take place.
+There are a lot of important documents that need to be translated into Spanish, notarized, and apostilled before the wedding can take place.
 But I’ll go into those details later on….

 A symbolic ceremony can be performed by pretty much anyone and doesn’t require a ton of paperwork.
 That’s right.
 Easy-peasy.
 A family member, a best friend, the wedding planner… Even the guy you met at the swim-up bar can perform the ceremony.
 Although I do recommend one of the amazing wedding officiants in Punta Cana if you want your ceremony to be extra special!!
 A symbolic ceremony is exactly what it sounds like.
 Symbolic.
 So you can pretty much do whatever you want and make the ceremony however you want it to be.